bodo-ai/PyDough/pydough/pydough_operators/expression_operators/README.md

 - `YEAR`: returns the year component of a datetime.
 - `MONTH`: returns the month component of a datetime.
 - `DAY`: returns the day component of a datetime.
+- `HOUR`: Returns the hour component of a datetime.
+- `MINUTE`: Returns the minute component of a datetime.
+- `SECOND`: Returns the second component of a datetime.

 ##### Conditional Functions